 The information contained in your credit report helps to determine your loan eligibility as well as the amount OCCU is willing to lend you for a home.
-To make sure you're on the right track before applying for a loan, check your credit report.
-If your report isn't quite ready for homebuying, give OCCU a call or speak with a loan officer to find simple ways to improve your credit.Check Your Credit
+Most loan programs require a minimum 620 credit score.
+We advise working with one of our loan officers to check your credit report to help understand where you stand and avoid multiple inquires.

-An OCCU loan officer will help you discover how much you'll be able to spend on a home.
-But before you decide to spend the full amount, there are other factors to consider.
-To learn more about the unexpected costs, review our 10 Unexpected Costs of Owning a Home guide.
-Then, calculate what you can afford with the Home Affordability Calculator.Read Guide
+An OCCU loan officer will help you discover how much you'll be able to spend on a home, including what will make up your monthly payment and your debt-to-income ratio.
+Before you decide to spend the full amount, there are other factors to consider.
+To learn more about the unexpected costs, review the 10 Unexpected Costs of Owning a Home.